Home » Microbiology » sterile » microbiology>sterile>Aseptic and Sterile

 Sterile technique is a critical skill that is used in numerous fields such as microbiology, molecular biology, and cell biology.
 Before beginning any experiment make sure that you are wearing the appropriate personal protective equipment, including a lab coat, gloves, and, if necessary, safety glasses.

-Before starting a new task, Always change your gloves if you touch something unsterile.
-Clear the workspace of unnecessary materials.
-Set up all materials so that they are within arm’s reach with clean and dirty items clearly separated.
+Before you begin a new task, make sure to change your gloves if you touch something not clean.
+Remove any unnecessary things from your workspace.
+Arrange all materials so that they are easy to reach, and keep clean and dirty items clearly separated.

-It is recommended to work from left to right with all clean items stored on the left and waste bins to the right.
-If you are going to be using a Bunsen burner or candle jar, make sure that the space around the burners is free of loose papers or laboratory wipes.
-Finally, wipe down the workspace and pipettes with 70% alcohol and allow them to evaporate.
+Work from left to right.
+Keep clean items on the left and waste bins on the right.
+If you use a Bunsen burner or candle jar, make sure there are no loose papers or lab wipes around.
+Wipe the workspace and pipettes with 70% alcohol and let them dry.

 Before beginning a task, examine all of your materials for signs of contamination or signs that the sterility may have been compromised.
 Check all autoclaved items to ensure that the indicator tape has changed colors.
 For items that are covered with foil check for tears or holes for capped items, and ensure that the cap has been tightly sealed.

-When working with agar dishes, examine the dishes for signs of microbial growth.
-Foil is often used as a cover for bottles and beakers.
-Before beginning your work, gently loosen the edges of the foil, so it is easier to remove.
-When ready, gently lift the foil with one hand and keep it upright, to prevent contamination of the sterile side.
+When working with agar dishes, inspect them for signs of microbial growth.
+Foil is frequently utilized as a cover for bottles and beakers.
+Before starting your work, Gently loosen the edges of the foil to make it easier to remove.
+When you are ready, gently lift the foil with one hand and keep it upright to prevent contamination of the sterile side.

-Metal objects such as forceps and spreaders are used and reused frequently in the lab.
-While these items can be sterilized in an autoclave, it is often more convenient to disinfect them with alcohol and a burner.
-To sterilize, dip the portion of the instrument that will be used for the procedure in 70% alcohol.
+Metal objects like forceps and spreaders are frequently used and reused in the lab.
+While these items can undergo sterilization in an autoclave, it is often more convenient to disinfect them with alcohol and a burner.
+To sterilize, dip the portion of the instrument intended for the procedure into 70% alcohol.

 Aseptic area:

-Aseptic means a pathogen/microorganism-free area.
-The limits of microorganisms are present there.
+Aseptic means an area free of pathogens or microorganisms.
+The limits of microorganisms are not present there.
 An aseptic process prevents contamination by excluding microorganisms.

 Aseptic technique:

-The aseptic technique is a type of practice used to reduce the number of microorganisms and other life forms in order to maintain a sterile or clean environment.
-For example; employing aseptic technique is by washing hands with soap.
+The aseptic technique is a type of practice used to reduce the number of microorganisms and other life forms to maintain a sterile or clean environment.
+For example; using an aseptic technique is by washing hands with soap.

-For practical purposes, if somebody wants an area free of microorganisms, not making it sterile but wants to keep it bacteria or pathogen-free for a long time to keep the product safe, then follow an aseptic technique like many food cold chains are following these aseptic conditions.
+For practical purposes, if someone desires an area free of microorganisms—without necessarily making it sterile but aiming to keep it free from bacteria or pathogens for an extended period to ensure product safety—then they should adopt an aseptic technique, similar to the approach employed in many food cold chains to maintain these aseptic conditions.

 Aseptic process for handling sterile (sterilized) materials under a controlled environment to carry out microorganisms at the minimum level.

-In any environment where human operators are present, microbial contamination at some level is inevitable.
-Even the most cautious clean-room environment design and operation will not eliminate the shedding of microorganisms if human operators are present.
+In any environment where human operators are present, microbial contamination is inevitable to some extent.
+Even the most carefully designed and operated clean-room environment cannot eliminate the shedding of microorganisms when human operators are present.

-Thus, an expectation of zero contamination in minor locations during every aseptic processing operation is technically impossible and thus is unrealistic.
+Therefore, expecting zero contamination in minor locations during every aseptic processing operation is technically impossible and, thus, unrealistic.

-If we mention the classification of the area where sterile products are being manufactured, it is better to mention an aseptic area or controlled area, not a sterile area.
+When referring to the classification of the area where sterile products are manufactured, it is more appropriate to use the terms “aseptic area” or “controlled area” rather than “sterile area.

 Conclusion: